ReyTax/EventApp/README.md

 # EventApp

 EventApp is an Android mobile aplication in which users can create event announcements and share them with thier friends.
 Is developed using Android Studio.
+This app is using a nosql database from Firebase.

 **Users can:**